Moon So-ri: 2006 to 2009: Film career, return to theater, and television debut

-After appearing in A Little Pond, the 2010 dramatization of the No Gun Ri Massacre, Moon joined the ensemble cast of Hong Sang-soo's Ha Ha Ha.
-Ha Ha Ha won the top prize in the Un Certain Regard section of the 2010 Cannes Film Festival.
+In the following year, Moon made a special appearance in the 2010 film A Little Pond, director Yi Sang-woo's of Theater Company Chaimu directorial debut.
+The film somberly depicts the No Gun Ri Massacre, a Korean War tragedy where U.S. forces killed South Korean refugees.
+Later, Moon joined the ensemble cast of Hong Sang-soo's Ha Ha Ha.
+The film won the top prize in the Un Certain Regard section of the 2010 Cannes Film Festival.